 Lost combination?
 If you need a safe opened, please call!
 If you need a safe fixed, please call.
 Need combination reset?
 I can change a safe combination to new numbers in most mechanical dial type safe locks, new or old.
 I also can reset many electronic keypad style safe locks, also.

-Please be near the unit so I can ask some questions and you can see it when you call or text me photos if possible.
+Please be near the unit so I can ask some questions.
+I may describe some features and need you to describe them to me as I as questions.
 Descriptions can include items like black dial, silver dial, brass dial, S&G on dial center or label, Mas Hamilton, name on safe i.e. Sentry, Treadlock, Browning, Liberty, Cannon, Kodiak, Big Horn, Fort Knox, Gardall, Winchester, Old Glory, Cabelas, Safari, Stack-on, etc. Where is it located?
 Is it in an open area or in a closet, etc?

 I need the best description I can get over the phone to give you an idea on what avenue to take..
 I don't charge for an " exploratory trip" in my local area if needed.
 A trip fee may be charged further out depending on the distance I have to travel.
 Each job is unique.
 If I feel I can open a safe, I give a solid cost to do the job.
 It can include different tiers do to "if I find this, or if this happens, sometimes I find this broken" so if this happens, it will cost $.
 If this is broken and needs repair, it will cost $$.
 If the lock needs to be replaced, it will cost $$$, etc. I give a solid quote for each possible tier prior to getting your approval starting the job.
 I brief you fully.